ISOBlue/isoblue-android/libISOBlue/README.md

 The library can also create so called "buffered" sockets.
-They work the same as the non "buffered" ones, but reading from them returns messages which ISOBlue has buffered instead of what is currently going accross the ISOBUS.
+They work the same as the non "buffered" ones, but reading from them returns messages which ISOBlue has buffered instead of what is currently going across the ISOBUS.

-The creation of "buffred" sockets is slightly different.
+The creation of "buffered" sockets is slightly different.
-You need the identifier from a messge object to give to ISOBlue.
+You need the identifier from a message object to give to ISOBlue.
 This tells it to send you all messages which came after the one the identifier was from.
 ```Java